zbunde/PersonProject/README.md

 nodemon
 ```

+The application requires a facebook client id, client secret and callback url to work properly.
+If you prefer to get the application up and running without the facebook credentials, you may add the `SKIP_FACEBOOK_STRATEGY` environment variable.
+There is an example in the `.env.example` file.

 ## Databases

 The app requires two databases, so most Knex commands won't _just work_.
 To that end, there are custom database migration scripts: